richardballard/notes/_posts/Jekyll/2018-10-01-Jekyll-and-GitHub-Pages.md

 The `--safe` keyword is meant to serve the project under the same conditions as GitHub Pages, therefore we _should_ be able to catch errors locally before pushing to GitHub.

 For me, although everything was working locally I kept getting an error from GitHub when pushing to the repo.

+#### Turn on GitHub Pages

+Navigate to your repository and to the Settings tab.
+From here you can turn on GitHub pages and select the source.
+For this project we are telling GitHub to build the Master branch as the GitHub Pages source.

 #### GitHub issue